RomansWorks/PCombinator/README.md

 7. Decide if strings need an identifier in the IdTree for compatibility with the PromptBase library and PromptEvaluator.
 8. Normalize convention around internal fields.
 9. Add support for encoding atoms such that they don't interfere with any separators.
+10. Add support for higher level context - so that best practices trees can be tuned.
+This is for parametrizing templates, not for filling in the final prompt template.
+11. Policy for dealing with rendering of fields in nested templates in child combinators.
+12. Add extension outlets.

+# Possible future ideas for refactoring

+1. See if we can unify the model of children being either a list or a dict, and create generic rendering methods with specific callbacks for each case.

 # Developing